wp-plugins/amazon-link/readme.txt

 = Link Text =
 If you do not specify the 'text' argument in your [amazon] shortcode, then this text will be used by default.
+= Remote Images =
+If this option is selected then when generating shortcodes for image links to insert into your posts, the plugin will point to ones hosted on Amazon, rather than ones in the media library.
+= Image Class =
+This is the class used for images displayed in Amazon image links.
 = Localise Amazon Link =
 If this option is selected and the [ip2nation](http://www.ip2nation.com/) database has been installed then the plugin will attempt to use the most appropriate Amazon site when creating the link, currently supports <a href="http://www.amazon.co.uk">www.amazon.co.uk</a>, <a href="http://www.amazon.com">www.amazon.com</a>, <a href="http://www.amazon.ca">www.amazon.ca</a>, <a href="http://www.amazon.de">www.amazon.de</a>, <a href="http://www.amazon.fr">www.amazon.fr</a> and <a href="http://www.amazon.jp">www.amazon.jp</a>.
 = Multinational Link =